Empower students to explore by building professional connections

 Faculty and staff certifications

-Our train-the-facilitator model equips faculty and staff across various roles and departments to lead students in developing their social capital and exploring career options.
+Our train-the-facilitator model equips teachers and staff across various roles and departments to lead students in best-of-class experiential learning curricula.

-→ Embedded Career Launch into core academic courses (ELA), making career readiness part of the required student experience—not an elective or add-on
+→ Embedded Career Launch into core English Language Arts (ELA) courses, making career readiness part of the required student experience—not an elective or add-on

 → 20,000 students across the district completed the High School Career Readiness Inventory, enabling large-scale measurement and insight into student readiness